tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-functional-tests.markdown

 Big Data projects are much different from typical software projects: most of the code complexity (and bugs) lies in Extract-Transform-Load (ETL) processes, typically implemented as a number of SQL scripts.
 There are not many tools available for automated testing of SQL scripts, especially for Vertica.

-We, quality engineers and data analysts, tested Data Marts by using a number of SQL queries as test queries.
+At the beginning, quality engineers and data analysts tested Data Marts by using a number of SQL queries as test queries.
 Data analysts are *de facto* end-users and main testers and many of those test queries are based on their experience.

 {% img center /images/sql/SQuirreL.png Manual testing %}